-Corpo rate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
-We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a) at: Section 1.7 of our Corporate Governance Statement and whether a performance evaluation was undertaken for the reporting period in accordance with that process at: Section 1.7 of our Corporate Governance Statement □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable
+Corpo Where a box below is crossed, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is crossed, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are: 1.7 of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. and we have disclosed the evaluation process referred to in paragraph (a) at: Section 1.7 of our Corporate Governance Statement and whether a performance evaluation was undertaken for the reporting period in accordance with that process at: Section 1.7 of our Corporate Governance Statement set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable